Measuring temporal characteristics of the Cherenkov radiation signal from extensive air showers of cosmic rays with a

 \subsection{EAS simulation results concerning temporal characteristics of the Cherenkov signal}

 The physical description of the Cherenkov radiation of relativistic charged particles in a medium originated with the paper of Frank and Tamm \cite{Tamm}.
 The characteristics of the radiation induced by a cascade of particles in the atmosphere used to be exhaustively modeled by the numerical solution of the cascade equations, or widespread Monte Carlo codes, such as CORSIKA \cite{CORSIKA}.
-The most known applications of these model simulations are: estimation of the energy of the primary astroparticle using the total flux of the Cherenkov radiation in the EAS \cite{Spectrum_vs_Cher,Spectrum_vs_Gmodel,TotalFlux}; special `Hillas' parametrization of the Cherenkov images of showers in IACTs, resulting in an unprecedented separation of the very high energy photons, initiating the EAS, from the nuclear background \cite{Hillas}.
+The most known applications of these model simulations are: estimation of the energy of the primary astroparticle using the total flux of the Cherenkov radiation in the EAS \cite{Spectrum_vs_Cher,Spectrum_vs_Gmodel,TotalFlux}; special `Hillas' parametrization of the Cherenkov images of showers in imaging air Cherenkov telescopes, resulting in an unprecedented separation of the very high energy photons, initiating the EAS, from the nuclear background \cite{Hillas}.

 The main results of simulations concerning the temporal structure of the Cherenkov signal in EAS are the finding of a near-spherical shower front and that the duration of the signal increases with the shower core distance.
 To elucidate these features, it is convenient to apply a toy model using a vertical EAS for simplicity.
-A detector is placed at a distance of $R_i$ far away from the core, so that `the shining point' approximation \cite{ShinePoint} is applicable, namely, the light emitter with normal angular distribution $f_{cher}(\nu)$, where $\nu$ is the angle between the direction to the detector and the shower axis, is moving along the shower axis with the speed of light; the light intensity is proportional to the cascade curve, i.e., the total number of electrons, $N_e(h)$.
-The photon arrival time to detector is defined by
+A detector is placed at a distance of $R_i$ far away from the core, so that `the shining point' approximation \cite{ShinePoint} is applicable, namely, the light emitter with normal angular distribution $f_{\rm cher}(\alpha)$, where $\alpha$ is the angle between the direction to the detector and the shower axis, is moving along the shower axis with the speed of light; the light intensity is proportional to the cascade curve, i.e., the total number of electrons, $N_e(h)$.